Broader Impacts Resource CenterPenn State Eberly College of Science Outreach Office

 *Note that successful proposals often combine several different Broader Impacts approaches and target several different outcomes.
 For example, a researcher might describe the potential impact of the research itself on a particular industry but also involve undergraduates from underrepresented backgrounds in the research through an REU program and run educational workshops on their research topic for high-school women.
 Check out our Successful Examples page to see the blend of BI activities that successfully funded Penn State faculty have proposed.

 NSF Review of Broader Impacts: Process and Trends

-- The NSF panelists are assigned randomly to applications.
-Since there is no way to anticipate how stringently each reviewer will consider the Broader Impacts criterion, having strong BI sections is critical for minimizing risk of a poor rating.
+- Since there is no way to anticipate how stringently each reviewer will consider the Broader Impacts criterion, having strong BI sections is critical for minimizing risk.
+A strong BI section cannot hurt a proposal.

 - What is the potential for proposed activity to benefit society or advance desired societal outcomes?

 - To what extent do the proposed activities suggest and explore creative, original, or potentially transformative concepts?

 - Is the plan for carrying out the proposed activities well-reasoned, well-organized, and based on a sound rationale?
 Does the plan incorporate a mechanism to assess success?

 - How well qualified is the individual, team, or organization to conduct the proposed activities?